 What all successful product (or service) branding has in common is the constant and compelling conveyance of a desirable attribute.
 Product Branding is not a vaccination, but an ongoing quest.
 You want to identify your product with the desirable attribute that compels your customer to buy it.
 You want your product to be viewed as satisfying your customer’s requirements.

 Here are 5 key factors that affect the success of your product branding:

-2. Niche: The narrower the market, the easier it is to dominate.
+The narrower the market, the easier it is to dominate.
 In a narrow niche, where you’re the only game in town, you can use a family name and grow with the market, but that can take many years.
-Your family name may get the credit for establishing the market niche all together.
-In most cases however, the name of your branding should identify with the concerns of the niche.
+Your family name may get the credit for establishing the market niche altogether.
+In most cases, however, the name of your branding should identify with the concerns of the niche.
 What reputation do you want your product to have in that segment?

 Of course, there are many more aspects to product branding, but your relationship with these factors have either a positive or a negative effect on your success.
 Discover where, how, and when your product will be seen before you step up to the plate.
 With careful decisions, you will have a much better chance of knocking it out of the ballpark.